 Nicholas Frank, DVM, PhD, Dipl.
 ACVIM, is a professor of large animal internal medicine and chair of the department of clinical sciences at the Cummings School of Veterinary Medicine, Tufts University, Massachusetts.
 His research interests include laminitis, metabolic disorders, PPID/equine Cushing’s, and many other internal-medicine related areas.

-Marian G. Little, DVM, of Paris, Ky., is a field equine professional services veterinarian for Boehringer Ingelheim.
-She joined BI in 2007 and is actively involved in field studies, pipeline products, and conducting continuing education meetings for veterinarians.
+Marian G. Little, DVM, of Paris, Ky., is a field equine professional services veterinarian for Boehringer Ingelheim (BI).
+She joined BI in 2007 and is actively involved in pipeline projects, field studies, and conducting continuing education meetings for veterinarians.
 She currently serves as primary field technical support for Prascend, the only FDA-approved medication to control clinical signs of PPID.
 She also serves as a key BI liaison with Equine Endocrinology Group.

 - Study Evaluates Unintentional Weight Loss in Horses

 - Ask the Vet LIVE: Equine Cushing's Disease (PPID), Sept.
 18

 - Drought, Heat Push Horse Feed Costs Skyward